 The SBA requires many items that a standard Surety Bond company would require to write contract bonds plus additional items.

 The financial statements required depends on the size of the project being bonded.

-The SBA will grant a one time exception on the scope of financial statements which is beneficial for infrequent users but those that need bonds often will need to get the appropriate scope of financial statements.
+The SBA will grant a one time exception on the scope of financial statements which is beneficial for infrequent users.
+Those that need surety bonds often will need to get the appropriate scope of financial statements.

 The Principle will also need to provide internally prepared financial statements to the SBA every six months.

-The SBA requires that contractors prepare and submit WIP reports every 90 days..
+The SBA requires that contractors prepare and submit Work in Progress Reports (WIP) every 90 days.
 Although many contractors already prepare their own WIP reports, the SBA requires their own form to be completed.
 This Form 994F can be found here.